Developers Cut Ties With Tripwire Following President's Anti-Abortion Statement

 “You just said it with different words”

-So basically you are twisting his words to try and make out he said something that he didn’t actually say,
+So basically you are twisting his words to try and make out he said something that he didn’t actually say.

 I have always been ok with diversity in gaming.
 I just prefer that the diversity feel natural and represents actual percentages of the population for where the game is set.
 A game set in a rural area of America that is like 95% white and 99% straight shouldn't have a main cast that has more minority race characters than white characters and like 3 or 4 LGBT characters, just like it wouldn't make sense for a game set in inner-city Chicago to have mainly white characters who are all straight.
 Diversity is great, forced diversity sucks.